LoveDaisy/ColorScienceUtils/README.md

 imshow(img_new);
 ```

-And also I have implemented some conversions for HDR video.
-For example if you want to check YUV rawdata of an HDR video,
+And also I have implemented some conversions for [[HDR]] video.
+For example if you want to check YUV raw data of an HDR video,

 ```matlab
 % Read YUV rawdata.
 Here it is yuv420p10le pixel format.